rust-lang/surveys/documents/Community-Survey-FAQ.md

 # Rust Language Community Survey FAQ

 In this FAQ we try to answer common questions about the Annual Rust Language Community Survey.
-If in your opinion there is a missing question or if you have a concern about this document, please open an [issue](https://github.com/rust-lang/surveys/issues/new).
+If in your opinion there is a missing question or if you have a concern about this document, please open an [issue](https://github.com/rust-lang/surveys/issues/new) or contact the [Rust Community Team](mailto:community-team@rust-lang.org) directly.

 ## Why is this survey important for the Rust project?

 [Rust](https://rust-lang.org) is an Open Source project.
 As such, we want to hear both from people inside and outside of our ecosystem about the language, how it is perceived, and how we can make the language more accessible and our community more welcoming.
-This feedback will give our community the opportunity to participate in shaping the future of the project.
-We want to focus on the requirements of the language current and potential users to offer a compelling tool for them to solve real world problems in a safe, efficient, and modern way.
+This survey gives our community another opportunity to participate in shaping the future of the project.

 ## What are the goals of the survey?